-• Interested persons may contact the VA website at: www.va.gov/education or the Columbus State University Veterans Affairs Office, University Hall, (706) 568-2139.
+Makes certain individuals who were activated after September 11, 2001 either eligible for education benefits or eligible for increased benefits.
+Interested persons may contact the VA website at: www.gibill.va.gov or the Columbus State University Veterans Affairs Office, University Hall, (706) 507-8866.

 For information regarding credit for military training, please refer to the nontraditional sources of credit under the Undergraduate Admissions section of this catalog.
 For information regarding credit for military service, please refer to transfer students, and non-traditional sources of credit under the major heading Admission to the University and Academic Regulations.
-(Veterans who are granted credit for PED hours are not certified to the VA for PED courses for which they may enroll.)